suncoast-devs/handbook/lessons/full-stack-build-an-app/28-adding-images-to-restaurants.md

 constructor takes in the configuration and saves the _Cloudinary_ configuration values we will need.

-We have protected the endpoint to only allow authorized users to upload content.
+We have configured the endpoint only to allow authorized users to upload content.

 We also set an upload size maximum to avoid allowing large images (and to ensure we can upload files at _least_ that size) -- Cloudinary has a limit of about